-Table 22.
+Table 23.
 Database_Query Event Message

-Attribute Name Required or Optional Comment message.
+Attribute Name Required or Optional Comment EM_Header, see (Table 38) R The EM_Header attribute MUST be present as the first attribute of the EM.
+Database_ID R None Query_Type R Toll Free Number Lookup, LNP lookup, etc. Called_Party_Number R None Returned_Number R Note 1: In the PSTN, only a single number is returned per a query for Toll-free/LNP/Calling Name service ([21],[22],[23]).
+There may be multiple numbers returned such as the 800 translation results in a ported number in an optimized response available in AIN 0.2 ([19], [20]).
+This is optional for use in TCAP query of these services.
+If multiple numbers are returned, this attribute SHOULD reflect the result associated with the original query as indicated in the attribute Query_Type in this message.
 Any additional database dip result SHOULD be included in the corresponding specific attribute.
 In the case of LNP as a bundled response to the toll free query, the Location_Routing_Number SHOULD be included to convey the additional returned number result from a single database query to the SCP.
 As an alternative, the Returned_Number MAY be included for each number returned, but SHOULD be included as a pair with Query_Type in an ordered sequence.
 The first pair denotes the returned number associated with the original query type.
 The next pair denotes the next returned number of the next bundled database dip of the same original query.
 This repeats until the last returned number is conveyed.
-Location_Routing_Number О See note above.
-Query_Type О As a pair with Returned_Number for each of the subsequent database dip result within a single original database query.
+Note 2: For a calling name database query, this field should contain the calling party number provided to the database for which the name is being requested.
+Location_Routing_Number 0 See note above.
+Query_Type 0 As a pair with Returned_Number for each of the subsequent database dip result within a single original database query.
 See note in the Returned_Number comment column above.

-Returned_Number О As a pair with Query_Type for each of the subsequent database dip result within a single original database query.
+Attribute Name Required or Optional Comment Returned_Number 0 As a pair with Query_Type for each of the subsequent database dip result within a single original database query.
 See note above.

-9.8 Intelligent_Peripheral_Usage_Start
+8.8 Intelligent_Peripheral_Usage_Start